VK-FRTT/dpm-diff/README.md

 - Implements object comparison framework for DPM Diff
 - Provides:
     - Data structures for describing report sections and their object structure (data fields)
-    - Data structures for object data
+    - Data structures for record data
-    - Logic for composing correlation key from object data
+    - Logic for composing correlation key from record data
-    - Logic for correlating objects between data sets and resolving detailed object changes
+    - Logic for correlating records between baseline and current data sets and resolving detailed record changes
-    - Data structures for object change information
+    - Data structures for record change information
-    - Logic for sorting object change entries
+    - Logic for sorting change entries

 #### `diff-report-generator`
 - Describes Data Point Model change report sections and their content (in declarative manner)